 In other words, you should charge a higher markup for lower-cost parts, then gradually reduce the markup as the parts get more expensive.
 Heavy truck shop parts pricing should be on a graduated scale, using a parts pricing matrix.

-Heavy truck shop parts pricing should be automated like this due to the shear volume of parts coming through the shop.
+But you’ve likely got a lot of parts coming through your shop on a regular basis.
+That’s why it’s so critical to automate parts pricing.
 If you wait to calculate markup every time, you’ll spend energy doing the math on markup that you could be spending more productively.
 Do the math once, then let your shop management software do the work for you going forward.